ondrej-such/svm3/README.md

 We used Python 3.8.5 with standard torch, torchvision libraries.
 Detailed package list is in the file requirements.txt.

-## Github LFS

-Neural network checkpoints are large files.
-You will need github's [LFS extension](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) installed in order to use them.

 # Rerunning analyses and experiments